bishalk21/habit-tracker-software/api/README.md

 - Schema is a class that defines the structure of the data that will be stored in the database.
 - create schema call userSchema
+- inside new schema, define the properties of the user
 - - made a post request in the router with the data in the req.body

 # Model